 So why do people believe that they have been abducted by aliens when, presumably, they haven’t?
 Psychologists looking to answer this question have appealed to awareness during sleep paralysis (ASP) and accompanying hallucinations.
 During Rapid Eye Movement (REM) sleep, the sleeper is immobilized.
 In ASP, the sleeper wakes up before the paralysis has disappeared and is aware that they are unable to move.
 75% of subjects will hallucinate whilst experiencing ASP.6 Abductees report a variety of these experiences; the hallucinations may be visual, including ‘lights, animals, strange figures, and demons’, or auditory including ‘heavy footsteps, humming or buzzing noises’.7 Several reports from abductees chime well with this explanation.
 Consider one:

 A male abductee awoke in the middle of the night seized with panic.
-He was entirely paralyzed, and felt electricity shooting throughout his body.
+He was entirely paralysed, and felt electricity shooting throughout his body.
 He felt his energy draining away from him.
 He could see several alien beings standing around his bed.8

 Now, of course, not everyone who has an experience of this kind ends up believing they were abducted by aliens.
 It might be thought that for those that do, something is pathologically amiss.
 However, there is ‘no convincing evidence for higher rates of serious psychopathology amongst abductees compared to the general population.9 What has been found though is that abductees often entertain New Age beliefs (in, for example, astral projection, foretelling the future, and so on), which perhaps make them more prone to explaining their nighttime experience by appeal to alien abduction.
 New Age views, though, are perfectly normal, which is to say, they are widespread in the healthy population.
 As psychologist Brendan Maher puts it, normal people are: